iHubTechnologiesPrivateLimited/Android-nRF-Mesh-Library/README.md

         mMeshManagerApi.loadMeshNetwork();
 ```
 The sample application uses the [Android BLE Library](https://github.com/NordicSemiconductor/Android-BLE-Library/) by Nordic Semiconductor ASA and is recommended to use this dependency in your application.

-## Author

-Mobile Applications Team, Nordic Semiconductor ASA.

-Contact: roshanrajaratnam <roshan.rajaratnam@nordicsemi.no>

-## License

-The Android-nRF-Mesh-Library is available under BSD 3-Clause license.
-See the LICENSE file for more info.